likvidera/Documentation/CTF/mirc2077/README.md

   ...
 ```

-How the `duk_hbuffer` stores it's data is defined by it's headers magic value.
+How the `duk_hbuffer` stores it's data is defined by it's headers magic value in `duk_hbuffer->hdr->h_flags`.
 If it's defined as external, then the data will be stored in a buffer pointed to by `duk_hbuffer->curr_alloc`.
 Otherwise, the data is kept after the structure and the `curr_alloc` pointer is ignored.

-`Float64Array(200)` will create a non-external `duk_hbuffer` but we want it to be external as the goal is to be able to control the `duk_hbuffer->curr_alloc` pointer.
+For example, `Float64Array(200)` will create a non-external `duk_hbuffer` but we want it to be external as the goal is to be able to control the `duk_hbuffer->curr_alloc` pointer.
 If we can do this we will have an easy to work with primitive e.g: if you corrupt duk_hbuffer->cur_alloc to `0xdeadbeef` we can then do:
 * `var val =  corrupted_typedarray[0];` - read from 0xdeadbeef
 * `corrupted_typedarray[0] = val;` - write to 0xdeadbeef